 CAS Samba ambulatory anesthesia collaborative rounds series

-The Canadian Anesthesiologists’ Society is pleased to announce a new education program developed in collaboration between the CAS Ambulatory Section and The Society for Ambulatory Anesthesia (SAMBA).
-The program consists of a series of educational rounds aimed to enhance the knowledge and skills of professionals in the field of ambulatory anesthesia through shared expertise and resources.
+The Canadian Anesthesiologists’ Society is excited to announce the return of its popular education program, developed in collaboration between the CAS Ambulatory Section and the Society for Ambulatory Anesthesia.
+This series of educational rounds provides professionals in ambulatory anesthesia with the opportunity to enhance their knowledge and skills through shared expertise and resources.

 round archive